SSWConsulting/SSW.Rules.Content/rules/do-you-design-for-touch-interfaces/rule.md

 <br><excerpt class='endintro'></excerpt><br>
 <p>Although mobile browsers are capable of rendering your normal
 website, some functionality does not carry across.
-Touch screens have no concept of &quot;hover&quot; so drop down menus must be activated on click.
+Touch screens have no concept of "hover" so drop down menus must be activated on click.
 Screen estimate and the precision of the user is impaired on touch devices, so links and other clickable objects need to be rendered bigger.</p><p>The key thing to remember is that a mobile phone is a